dm-vdo/vdo-devel/doc/vdo.rst

 	index state:
-		The current state of the deduplication index in the vdo volume; values may be 'closed', 'closing', 'error', 'offline', 'online', 'opening', and 'unknown'.
+		The current state of the deduplication index in the vdo volume; values may be 'active', 'closed', 'closing', 'error', 'inactive', 'opening', 'suspended', and 'unknown'.

 	compression state:
 		The current state of compression in the vdo volume; values